Planck 2013 results. XIV. Zodiacal emission: Spectrum

-A note about weighting: the bulk of the Zodiacal emission is, of course, in the ecliptic plane. \Planck, on the other hand, has more statistical weight, on a pixel-by-pixel basis, at the ecliptic poles.
+The bulk of the zodiacal emission is, of course, in the ecliptic plane. \Planck, on the other hand, has more statistical weight, pixel by pixel, at the ecliptic poles.
 We therefore use uniform weights over pixels, rather than statistical weights, since this would down-weight specifically the regions with our signal.

-As mentioned above, we fit each of the two years' survey difference maps to a cloud, circumsolar ring, Earth-trailing feature, three bands and three far sidelobe templates, plus a constant.
-The results for the four 857 GHz horns are shown in Fig.~\ref{fig:fit857}.
-Averaging over horns and surveys at all six HFI frequencies yields Fig.~\ref{fig:noDipoleSidelobesFit}.
-Numerical values are given in tables~\ref{tab:fullFit},~\ref{tab:fullFitBands} and~\ref{tab:galacticSidelobeFit}.
+As mentioned above, we fit each of the Survey difference maps to a cloud, Circumsolar Ring, Earth-Trailing Feature, three bands and three far sidelobe templates, plus a constant.
+The results for the four 857\,GHz horns are shown in Fig.~\ref{fig:fit857}.
+Averaging over horns and Surveys at all six HFI frequencies yields Fig.~\ref{fig:noDipoleSidelobesFit}.
+Numerical values are given in Tables~\ref{tab:fullFit} and~\ref{tab:galacticSidelobeFit}.

 As discussed in the HFI processing paper~\citep{planck2013-p03} and in the \Planck\ explanatory supplement~\citep{planck2013-p28}, these fits are used to create the implied zodiacal and sidelobe emission in each HFI observation, which can then be removed from the data before the maps are recreated.
 Note that the fitted values are strictly used for the removal -- even, for example, when they are negative.
 The Survey~2 minus Survey~1 difference maps for the 857-1 horn both with and without zodiacal and far sidelobe removal are shown in Figs.~\ref{fig:beforeAndAfterJackknives} and~\ref{fig:beforeAndAfterJackknivesCMB}.

 Inspection of the right-hand columns of Figs.~\ref{fig:beforeAndAfterJackknives} and~\ref{fig:beforeAndAfterJackknivesCMB} shows some artefacts of the aforementioned systematics, especially at submillimetre frequencies.
 In Table~\ref{tab:syst}, we show the differences between emissivities measured from Surveys~2 and~4 and emissivities measured from Surveys~1 and~3, divided by the statistical uncertainty.
 To be more concrete, the first six entries in the 857\,GHz (top) row compare the values of the circles with those of the squares in Fig.~\ref{fig:fit857}.
 Were there no systematic effects at all, we would expect these values to be of order 1.
 A larger number here is an indication there are either effects that need to be accounted for, or that the zodiacal or far sidelobe model may need improvement.